Karen Kopryanski

 Contact Info

-Karen Kopryanski is an Assistant Professor and Head of Voice and Speech for the VCU Department of Theatre, where she appeared on the Raymond Hodges Stage as the Soccer Mom in the TheatreVCU/Cadence Theatre Company co-production of The Wolves.
-For VCU, she has coached A Trip to Bountiful, Spamalot, Boy Gets Girl, Into the Woods, and Eclipsed, and mentored graduate student coaches for other productions.
-Regionally, Kopryanski played Carol Page in Anne Page Hates Fun at the American Shakespeare Center for their inaugural Shakespeare’s New Contemporaries series, and has coached for Virginia Repertory Theatre (The 39 Steps, A Gentleman’s Guide to Love and Murder, River Ditty, Crimes of the Heart), the University of Richmond (Pure Confidence, Top Girls), and lent her voice to Stephen Vitiello’s installation whether there was a bell or whether i knocked at the Institute of Contemporary Art.
+Her recent work as an actor and voice/text/dialect coach includes a turn on the Raymond Hodges Stage as the Soccer Mom in the TheatreVCU/Cadence Theatre Company co-production of The Wolves.
+For VCU, she has coached A Trip to Bountiful, Spamalot, Boy Gets Girl, Into the Woods, Spring Awakening, Eclipsed, and Let The Right One In and mentored graduate student coaches for other productions.
+Regionally, Kopryanski played Carol Page in Anne Page Hates Fun at the American Shakespeare Center for their inaugural Shakespeare’s New Contemporaries series, and has coached for Virginia Repertory Theatre (Miss Bennett, The 39 Steps, A Gentleman’s Guide to Love and Murder, River Ditty, Crimes of the Heart), the University of Richmond (Pure Confidence, Top Girls), and lent her voice to Stephen Vitiello’s installation whether there was a bell or whether i knocked at the Institute of Contemporary Art.
 In 2018, she served as Visiting Faculty for Louisiana State University’s MFA program.

 Prior to her arrival in Richmond, Kopryanski spent ten years on the faculty at the Boston Conservatory, where she taught Shakespeare, Suzuki actor training, voice, IPA, dialects and speech in both the BFA and MFA Musical Theater programs.
 She coached more than 50 theatrical productions in Boston, including those for Huntington Theatre Company, Company One Theatre, American Repertory Theatre, Actor’s Shakespeare Project, Off the Grid, and Merrimack Repertory Theatre, and has taught for the Williamstown Theatre Festival, Commonwealth Shakespeare Company, Harvard University, Boston College, Brandeis University, Suffolk University, the Museum School for the Fine Arts, Teachers as Scholars, Indiana University, the Moscow Art Theatre School and the Cantiere Internazionale Teatro Giovani at the University of Bologna, Italy.